wp-plugins/robo-gallery/readme.txt

 = Where specify description of the gallery images? =

 When you open gallery settings inside you'll find images manager section.
 Images manager make you able to add/edit descriptions and titles of every gallery image

+= How to make shadow for the gallery thumbnails? =

+Shadows of the thumbnails you can customize in gallery settings.
+With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = How to enable lazy load in gallery options? =